tobymac208/FinancialOverview/README.md

 # FinancialOverview
-Allows you to enter basic income/debt info and have it printed and calulcated
+Allows you to enter basic income/debt info and have it printed and calculated